FLUSH RTINDEX rtindex

 When the index is added back, the new files created by the optimize process will be replicated to the other nodes in the cluster.
 Any changes made locally to the index on other nodes will be lost.

-Writes on the index should either be stopped or directed to the node were the optimize process is running.
-Note that after the index is out of the cluster, writes must be made locally and the index name must not contain the cluster name as prefix (for SQL statements or cluster property for HTTP requests).
+Note, while the index is out of the cluster, insert/replace/delete/update commands should refer to it without cluster name prefix (for SQL statements or cluster property fin case of a HTTP JSON request), otherwise they will fail.
 As soon as the index is added back to the cluster, writes can be resumed.
-At this point the writes operations on the index must include (again) the cluster prefix (for SQL statements or cluster property for HTTP requests).
-Searches will be available as usual during the process on any of the nodes.
+At this point write operations on the index must include the cluster name prefix again, or they will fail.
+Search operations are available as usual during the process on any of the nodes.

 Flushes all in-memory attribute updates in all the active disk indexes to disk.
 Returns a tag that identifies the result on-disk state (basically, a number of actual disk attribute saves performed since the server startup).